ScrisStudio/projectKube/README.md

 This website is provided with **CC-BY-4.0** license.

-We are using vuepress and the vuepress theme vuepress-theme-note.
+We are using vuepress and the vuepress theme vuepress-theme-antdocs.